-An applicant will be considered eligible if they are able to meet ANY ONE of the following financial criteria:
+- the applicant must be able to fulfil any one of the following financial criteria:

-How do I apply for the retirement visa?
+How to apply for a retirement visa UAE?

-The application process for the retirement visa would depend on the option that you’ve chosen to pursue.
-There are two options as follows:
+The application process for the UAE retirement visa would depend on the option that you’ve chosen to pursue.
+There are two options, including:

-- For Options 1 and 2, which is the income and savings applications, the General Directorate of Residency and Foreigners Affairs (GDRFA) will be the determining authority.
+- for options 1 and 2, which are the income and savings applications, the General Directorate of Residency and Foreigners Affairs (GDRFA) will be the determining authority.

 Upon a successful application, all retirees are required to purchase medical insurance as a condition of completing the process.
 As for the documents, the following are the general requirements:

-- Emirates ID copy: an applicant who is UAE resident will need to provide copies of their Emirates ID (including their dependents ID’s).
+- Emirates ID copy: the applicant who is a UAE resident will need to provide copies of their Emirates ID (including their dependents IDs).

-Apart from these, there are additional documents required for each option:
+Please note that apart from the documents mentioned above, there are additional documents required for each option: